 Success has followed Houston Love wherever he has gone.
 At Elyria High, Love was a 3-sport star – accumulating nine varsity letters.
 A 1965 EHS grad, Love earned three varsity letters in each sport he participated in – football, basketball and track.
 He nearly earned a fourth in track.
 He played tailback, punted and kicked off for the 9-1 state ranked Buckeye Conference football champions.
 In basketball, he was a 3-year starter at center and forward, helping the Pioneers to a state final four berth in the 1964 tournament.
 Love, in spite of his modest 6-foot height, used his strong thighs to out-jump many taller players and was a rebound magnet for coach Dale Reichenbach.
 In track, he competed in the long jump, the 100- and 200-yard dashes and was a member of the 880-yard relay team.
 He captained the track team his junior and senior seasons.
 He earned a scholarship to Miami of Ohio, where he earned one letter under Bo Schembechler, who later coached at Michigan.
 After college, Love landed a position in the Lorain City Schools – teaching and coaching at Admiral King.
 As track coach at King, Love’s teams set a record with 52 consecutive dual and triangular meet victories.
 He later served the Lorain Schools as athletic director before retiring.
 Love continues to teach in the Elyria Schools today.

 Les Miles competed in baseball and wrestling in the early 1970s at Elyria High, but his forte was – and is to this day – football.
 At Elyria, Miles earned a reputation as one of the best linemen ever to wear the red and white.
 Miles continued his great play at Michigan and after graduation, became a line coach for Colorado before returning to assist with the Wolverines.
 Miles completed a very successful head coaching stint at Oklahoma State before accepting a position as head coach at LSU where he led the Tigers to the national championship by beating Ohio State, 38-24, on January 8, 2008 for the 2007 title.
 At Elyria, Miles was a two-way star, playing both offensive and defensive guard.
 In 1971, Miles was a key performer for Elyria’s undefeated 2nd ranked Pioneers.
 Elyria was 10-0 on the year, finishing behind only Warren Harding in the final rankings.
 (There were no post-season playoffs in Ohio in 1971).
 Miles headed a defensive unit that relinquished the fewest yards for a season in school history.
 Offensively, Miles led the way to enable Ike Maxwell to establish a then Lorain County single season scoring record of 166 points and establish an Elyria High single season rushing mark of 1,870 yards – a mark still standing today.
 Miles earned first team honors in the Buckeye Conference on both sides of the ball and was named first team All-Ohio by the UPI.
 Opposing coaches described him as ‘virtually un-blockable’ and labeled him a ‘major college prospect’.
 He proved everyone right by earning two letters as a member of Schembechler’s offensive line.
 Miles also coached for the Dallas Cowboys of the NFL.
 Miles eventually took over the program at Oklahoma State and managed to coach the Cowboys to a couple of upset wins over national powerhouse Oklahoma.
 He accepted the head coaching position at Louisiana State to start the 2005 season.
 At Oklahoma State, Miles compiled a 28-21 overall mark – very good considering his team finished 4-7 his first year.
-Miles has an astonishing 114-34 record with the Tigers.
+Miles has an astonishing 114-34 record with the Tigers, including winning the 2008 National Championship.
 Miles recently took over as head coach at Kansas.
 His career mark entering the 2019 season is 142-55.

 Elyria High produced a number of great pitchers in the 1960s and 70s and Ralph Treuel has to be considered at or near the top of the list.
 Treuel was groomed in Elyria’s outstanding Little League program before becoming an outstanding hurler for the Pioneers – going 6-1 his senior year as the Pioneers finished 18-2 and Buckeye Conference Champions in 1973 under coach Jim Beery.
 That summer, Treuel was 7-1 and named the MVP of the American Legion Post 12 team.
 He turned down a college scholarship to sign a professional contract with the Detroit Tigers in 1973.
 For most of the 1970s, Treuel had many great moments in minor league baseball.
 He was rated at one time to be the top minor league prospect for the Tigers.
 In 1977, at Lakeland, Treuel once retired 20 straight hitters and finished with a 3-hitter.
 He once had a no-hit game through seven innings.
 His 10-6 mark qualified him to start the first game of the post-season playoffs.
 In 1978, Treuel pitched for both Montgomery in Class AA and Evansville in AAA, posting a 14-9 record overall, 12-6 at Montgomery where he started 7-1.
 He was named to the Southern League All-Star team.
 In ’79 he started 6-1 for Evansville before finishing 8-7.
 Shoulder problems cut his career short but he finished with a professional mark of 53-43 with 10 shutouts.
 He later coached for both the Tigers and the Boston Red Sox in major league baseball.